Bentley Bentayga engines, drive and performance

 Petrol engine

-The bonkers 6.0-litre,12-cylinder, twin-turbocharged Bentayga Speed W12 isn’t available in the UK.
+The bonkers 6.0-litre,12-cylinder, twin-turbocharged Bentayga Speed W12 is no longer available.
 So the engine lineup kicks off with the V8.
 It’s hardly a poor substitute for the W12, as it’s still wickedly quick and muscular.

 The acceleration really is impressive considering the size of car we’re dealing with here.
 It tips the scales at upwards of 2.4 tonnes, which is around twice the weight of a Ford Fiesta but it’s also much, much quicker, yet incredibly laid-back about it, too.
 To conserve fuel, it features a cylinder shut-down function that effectively switches off half of the engine when it’s not needed, but you won’t notice this working.